sociotechnical-architecture/sts-adr/sts-adr-template.md

 ## Status

-> the status of the decision "proposed", "accepted", "deprecated" or "superseded"
+> the status of the decision "development", "proposed", "accepted", "deprecated" or "superseded"

 ## Scope